hecboar/MediumArticles/README.md

 - Basic understanding of Python, web scraping, and data processing.
 - Familiarity with large language models and Google Colab.

+  ### Tutorial 4: Automating Table of Content Extraction and Filtering in Papers with LlamaIndex (Part 2)

+This tutorial builds on the previous part, focusing on using metadata embeddings to enhance search capabilities within research papers, allowing for more accurate retrieval even with similar but different terms.

+#### What You Will Learn:

+- **Metafilters with Embeddings:** Improve document retrieval by embedding metadata and applying metafilters using OpenAI's embedding models.
+- **Similarity Search Without Weights:** Perform searches based on metadata similarity without additional weighting.
+- **Weighted Similarity and Normalization:** Apply custom weights to specific keywords to refine search results (e.g., prioritizing "Conclusion" sections).
+- **Advanced Querying with Vector Store Index:** Create and use a vector store index for advanced queries with LlamaIndex.

+#### Prerequisites:

+- Basic knowledge of Python and machine learning.
+- Familiarity with vector-based search techniques and large language models.

 -------------------------------------------------------------------------------------------------------------------------------------------

 ### Why Google Colab?